• Latest

 How do you get into the zone at will?

 The ideal approach to entering the zone may differ based on the person.
-However, focusing on your breath, emptying your mind of distractions, and focusing on the activity at hand are some ways to help you go into the zone at will.
+However, focusing on your breath, emptying your mind of distractions, and focusing on the activity at hand can help you enter the zone at will.

 How do you get into flow state while gaming?